jaalto/project--shell-script-performance-and-portability/README.md

 The tests reflect results under Linux using GNU utilities.
-The focus is on the features found in [Bash](https://www.gnu.org/software/bash) rather than `sh` [POSIX.1-2024](https://pubs.opengroup.org/onlinepubs/9799919799/) compliant shells.
-The term "compliant" is used here as "most POSIX compliant", as there is no, and has never been, shell that is fully POSIX compliant.
+The focus is on the features found in [Bash](https://www.gnu.org/software/bash) and [POSIX.1-2024](https://pubs.opengroup.org/onlinepubs/9799919799/) compliant shells.
+The term compliant is used here as "most POSIX compliant", as there is no, and has never been, shell that is fully POSIX compliant.
 POSIX is useful if you are looking for more portable scripts.
 See also POSIX in [Wikipedia](https://en.wikipedia.org/wiki/POSIX).